opensearch-project/data-prepper/docs/getting_started.md

 Trace Analytics is an important Data Prepper use case.
 If you haven't yet configure it, please visit the [Trace Analytics documentation](trace_analytics.md).

+Log Ingestion is also an important Data Prepper use case.
+To learn more, visit the [Log Ingestion Documentation](log_analytics.md).

 To monitor Data Prepper, please read the [Monitoring](monitoring.md) page.